refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 </a>
 </div>

-### Adding resources and connect pages to refine app
+### Adding resources and connect pages to Refine app

 Now we are ready to start connecting to our API by adding a resource to our application.
 We'll add `/posts/` endpoint from our example API as a resource.